Kinetic Solar Energy

 Future shock I - 6th century BCE: Consider that the rise of shipping in the Mediterranean occurred at the end of the "bronze age," however bronze (an alloy of copper and tin) remained an important commodity.
 At this time, Celtic communities of northern Burgundy became prosperous as middle-men along the trade route between the Mediterranean (source of quality manufactured goods) and Cornwall (southwestern Britain - source of tin for making bronze.)
 These Celtic towns, situated at transshipment points between rivers flowing into the Mediterranean and the English Channel, cashed in on this trade until the Carthaginians discovered the direct sea route to Cornwall during the fifth century BCE.
 Thus, the rise of wind-powered shipping drastically altered traditional economies and benefitted societies like Carthage at the centers of shipping networks.

 Reconstructions teach us the limits of ancient vessels.
 Merck's guilty secret: For a time in the 1980s he sailed with the Viking Longship Company, Ltd. aboard the Fyrdraca (right).
 The Fyrdraca can sail to windward (poorly - maybe 75 degrees from windward) and can tack, but does both slowly and clumsily.
 Moreover, it requires an absolute minimum crew of four (but really needs six or more for comfort).
+It does sail straight downwind like a dream.
 A similar sized modern boat could normally be sailed by two and can be kitted out for single-handing.
 Min of the Desert required a crew of 24.

 But the big thing: These ancient vessels were always equipped with oar-ports, reflecting the fundamental limitation of wind power in any form: